-We got that classic Telecaster snap and chime once we dialed back our amp’s volume and gain, and the tone here was ideal for country music.
-We then tried this pickup with overdrive and distortion and got a punchy and forward sound that can work in many genres like rock, blues and pop.
+Dialing back our amp’s volume and gain resulted in that classic Telecaster snap and chime, with a tone ideal for country music.
+We then tried this pickup with overdrive and distortion and got a punchy and forward sound that can work in many genres like rock, blues, and pop.

 Outstanding and authentic tele tone for the ultimate professional.

 This set of pickups was created with heightened attention to detail and their fantastic tone is proof of that.
 They give you a true Telecaster tone that has been improved for maximum efficiency while retaining the identity of this type of guitar.

 The Seymour Duncan’s Zephyr Silver Telecaster Pickup Set is built with pure silver magnet wire and premium components.
 These pickups undergo a particular procedure called cryogenic treatment, where they’re supercooled after construction in order to improve clarity and string definition.

 Both of these pickups are single-coils and offer authentic Tele tone on both positions.
 In addition, they feature nickel/stainless steel pole pieces for enhanced efficiency and tone.

 We started our tests with the Zephyr Silver Tele Lead bridge pickup on clean.
 Here we got that traditional open-coil sound for a gorgeous Tele twang with an ideal blend of bite and balance.
 We loved this sound for country licks of all kinds, particularly those involving open strings.